Winter Green Notes

 linseed oil to any wooden handles.
 The correct tools make the job easier, the basics you need are:

-for removing suckers, especially thorny ones and a
+secateurs for small, precise cuts, loppers for removing suckers, especially thorny ones and a good quality

 for the bigger branches.